-It’s often been said that we are the majority, and they can’t put us all in jail.
-Naomi Klein proves otherwise.
-It’s true, they can’t put us all in jail, but they don’t need to.
+It is often said that we are the majority, and they cannot put us all in jail.
+Naomi Klein proves that they don’t need to.
 Klein is the anti-globalization author of No Logo: Taking Aim at the Brand Bullies.
-In The Shock Doctrine: The Rise of Disaster Capitalism, she reveals how “radical capitalists” use shock tactics to impose anti-human policies on unwilling populations.
+In The Shock Doctrine: The Rise of Disaster Capitalism, she reveals how ‘radical capitalists’ use shock tactics to impose their policies on unwilling populations.

-Under normal conditions, most people reject “free market” plans to raise profits by waging wars, depressing living standards, deepening inequality and decimating civil rights.
-Nor do they choose to abolish government regulations, minimize corporate taxes, privatize government functions and eliminate social services.
-Free people don’t choose wars and free markets, they choose peace and government services, like universal health care.
+Most people do not support waging wars, depressing living standards, deepening inequality, and decimating civil rights.
+Nor do they choose to abolish government regulations, minimize corporate taxes, privatize government functions, and eliminate social services.
+They prefer peace and public services such as universal medicare.

-Because democracy is the enemy of the free market, free-market fundamentalists must use force to get their way.
-“Countries are shocked – by wars, terror attacks, coups d’état and natural disasters.”
+Klein argues that democracy is the enemy of unregulated profit-making, so ‘free-market’ fundamentalists use force to get their way.
+“Countries are shocked – by wars, terror attacks, coups d’état, and natural disasters.”
 Then, “they are shocked again – by corporations and politicians who exploit the fear and disorientation of this first shock to push through economic shock therapy.”
 A third shock is delivered “by police, soldiers and prison interrogators” against those who resist.
-A succession of “aftershocks” provide more opportunities for profit.
+A succession of “aftershocks” increase the opportunities for profit.

-This may sound way over the top, but it isn’t science fiction.
-Klein’s research is meticulous, and she provides many examples to make her case: Latin America, South Africa, Poland, Russia, Asia and the Middle East.
+This may sound way over the top, but it is not science fiction.
+Klein’s research is meticulous, and she provides many examples to make her case: Latin America, South Africa, Poland, Russia, Asia, and the Middle East.

-In Iraq, the U.S. invasion (Shock and Awe) was followed by economic shock.
-American bureaucrats rewrote Iraq’s laws to permit 100 percent foreign ownership of Iraqi businesses and to let foreign companies take all their profits out of the country, tax free.
+The US military invasion of Iraq was followed by economic shock.
+American bureaucrats rewrote Iraq’s laws to permit 100 percent foreign ownership of Iraqi businesses and to allow foreign companies to export all their profits, tax free.
 All 200 of Iraq’s state companies were offered for sale, and the central bank was prohibited from financing state-owned businesses.
-A continuing military occupation, mass incarceration and torture force compliance with these policies.
+A continuing military occupation, mass incarceration, and torture force compliance with these policies.

-Klein insists that the use of torture is not an aberration but a necessary display of the State’s determination to crush all opposition.
+Klein insists that the use of torture is not an aberration but a necessary display of State power to crush all opposition.
 Neither individual pain nor mass misery can be allowed to block the road to power and profit.
 Torture is “a foolproof indication” that “a regime is engaged in a deeply anti-democratic project, even if that regime happens to have come to power through elections.”